Jingyi-Luo/Aerial_Cactus_Detection_Using_CNN/README.md

-# Aerial Cactus Detection Using CNN
+# Aerial Cactus Detection Using CNN in TensorFlow

 This project aims at building a CNN model with TensorFlow using a dataset of 17500 images of cactus to predict whether a low-resolution image contains a cactus.